chamini2/sapphire/README.md

 1. cabal install
 2. using the compiler:
     * `sapphire`: write a program directly on the command line, until `ctrl-D` is pressed.
-    * `sapphire examples/tac/<file>.sp`: compiles a program written in the given file.
+    * `sapphire examples/<file>.sp`: compiles a program written in the given file.
     * `sapphire --help`: displays a help menu.

 Tips:
-* Use *cabal sandboxes* for better isolation of the execution environment.
+* Use *cabal sandbox* for better isolation of the execution environment.